SUMMER SAVINGS

 • Keep historical records: If the IRS or another entity audits your business, having solid bookkeeping records on hand is a huge plus.
 Often, the auditing process is a simple review of your records.
 Things can become more challenging than necessary if your bookkeeping records are out of order.

 QuickBooks Online users already have access to verified experts who can support their whole business, from books to taxes.
-Get peace of mind and personalized expertise focused on your success with QuickBooks Live Bookkeeping*.
+With QuickBooks Live Expert Assisted*, you can get peace of mind and personalized expertise focused on your success.

 Bookkeeper vs accountant: What’s the difference?